winstonww/Foll/README.md

 # Foll

-This simple webapp built in Django is a voting system allows user to optimize the food they bring to a potluck based on the popularity and the price of each suggested item.
+This simple webapp built in Django is a voting system allows users to optimize the food they bring to a potluck based on the popularity and the price of each suggested item.
 Users can log in with Facebook thanks to Django-facebook API.
-Implemented the classic knapsack algorithm for optimization.
+Implemented the classic knapsack algorithm as the optimization scheme.

 ## Deployment